realodix/haiku/docs/usage.md

   Specifies a custom configuration file.
 - `--generate-baseline` or `-b`

-  Generates the **currently reported list of errors as a “baseline”** and cause it not being reported on subsequent runs.
+  Generates the **currently reported list of errors as a "baseline"** and cause it not being reported on subsequent runs.
 It allows you to focus only on violations of new and updated adblock filter rules.

   It works best when you want to get rid of a few dozen to a few hundred reported errors that you don’t have time or energy to deal with right now.
 It’s not the best tool when you have 15,000 errors.